fb

 Confronting a high-functioning alcoholic

-As denial plays a powerful part in being a high-functioning alcoholic, by the time they do admit their problem, withdrawal symptoms such as anxiousness, depression, nausea, or tremor might have become severe enough that they keep drinking primarily to avoid those symptoms – and thus the downward spiral of addiction continues.
+As denial plays a powerful part in being a high-functioning alcoholic, by the time they do admit their problem, withdrawal symptoms such as anxiousness, depression, nausea, or tremors might have become severe enough that they keep drinking primarily to avoid those symptoms – and thus the downward spiral of addiction continues.

 Early intervention can be key in preventing the problem from intensifying further.
 So, if you recognise that someone needs help or believe a person is showing signs of being a functioning alcoholic, you may wonder how best to give support.

-Finally, don’t expect too much or even a reversal of their behaviour in your first talk.
-Expect them to make excuses, remain in denial, even attack or insult you.
-Stay calm and patient when explaining the consequences of their alcohol use and how it negatively impacted other people’s lives.
-This way, you put the problem in perspective for them, helping them acknowledge the dimension of their behaviour.
-The person may already be aware of drinking too much and is more likely to listen to your wake-up call when you choose this kind of gentle approach.
-Let them know you are worried but don’t expect them to change just because you worry, you may have sown a seed, and if not for anything else, they will realise that their behaviour has not gone unnoticed.
+Finally, don’t expect too much or even a reversal of their behaviour following your first talk.
+Expect them to make excuses, remain in denial, or even attack or insult you.
+Stay calm and patient when explaining the consequences of their alcohol use and how it is negatively impacting other people’s lives.
+This will put the problem in perspective for them, helping them to reflect on the consequences of their behaviour.

 Treatment for high-functioning alcoholics

 Stepping out of denial is a crucial step.
-Treatment facilities, such as NEOVIVA, offer treatment programmes to help you stop the cycle of alcohol addiction.
+Treatment facilities, such as NEOVIVA, offer treatment programmes to help stop the cycle of alcohol addiction.
 If you or someone you know is unable to stop drinking on their own and you want to reach out for help, you can contact us directly.
 We are ready to help and talk you through our personalised treatment programmes.

 Barbara Thoma